php-fig/fig-standards/proposed/http-message-meta.md

 - Unit testing against superglobals (e.g., `$_GET`, `$_FILES`, etc.) is
   difficult and typically brittle.
 Encapsulating them inside the `IncomingRequestInterface` implementation eases testing considerations.

-The interface as defined provides no mutators other than for derived attributes.
-The assumption is that values either (a) may be injected at instantiation from superglobals, and (b) should not change over the course of the incoming request.

 #### What about "special" header values?